Open Faculty Positions in Radiology

 LINE(S): CE

 Please click on the Apply Now link below to submit your curriculum vitae and a candidate statement describing your clinical, teaching, and research activities and interests.
-The Radiology Department, School of Medicine, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
-Candidates may optionally include as part of their candidate statement a brief discussion of how their work will further these ideals.
+The university’s central functions of research and education depend on freedom of thought, and expression.
+The Department of Radiology, School of Medicine, and Stanford University value faculty who will help foster an open and respectful academic environment for colleagues, students, and staff with a wide range of backgrounds, identities, and perspectives.
+Candidates may choose to include as part of their research and teaching statements a brief discussion about how their work and experience will further these values.

 The expected base pay range for this position is: